GuangYang98/e-Portfolio/README.md

 ## Research Intern at Electromagnetic Compatibility Lab, Missouri University of Science and Technology
 During the last summer, I was a research intern at EMC Lab in MST.
-I delved into Emission Source Microscopy (ESM) by referring to previous publication under supervision of Prof. Victor Khilkevich.
-My research work mainly focus on applying the computer vision method for 3D map and trajectories reconstruction.
+I led the research of **the world’s leading technology, Emission Source Microscopy**, under supervision of Prof. Victor Khilkevich My research work mainly focus on applying the computer vision method for 3D map and trajectories reconstruction.

-I am responsible for writing MATLAB programs for robust data transmission and design algorithms to realize real-time positioning of wireless probes by using Kinect V2.
+I designed SLAM algorithms to realize real-time positioning by using Kinect V2, and achieve 0.2 cm accuracy.
+A MATLAB program also wrote by me for robust UDP transmission with Vector Network Analyzer.
 I implemented real-time source plane estimation with friendly GUI (as shown in Fig. 5)

 By the way, I also promoted the development of circuit board surface current measurement technology during the internship.